History of the Pomeranian in Australia

 The one-point championship show provided by the Pomeranian and Toy Dog Club of Queensland held at the Exhibition Kennels, Pettys Paddock, attracted a fair number of entries in most breeds.

-Competition was particularly keen in the Pomeranian and Pekinese classes, where the quality of the exhibits was of a high standard.
-Mr. W. Byrne (Booval) judged all breeds In a very capable manner.
+Competition was particularly keen in the Pomeranian and Pekingese classes, where the quality of the exhibits was of a high standard.
+Mr. W. Byrne (Booval) judged all breeds in a very capable manner.

 SPECIAL AWARDS